abdelazizSalah/FacultyOfEngineeringMaterial/ThirdYear/SecondTerm/Graphics/labs/lab3/Week 2 Example - Shaders/notes.md

    4. whethere the data should be normalized or not.
    5. the stride (space between consecutive atteributes)
    6. the offset of the first element.
-7. glDrawElements() this is the function used for drawing, it has 4 attributes
+7. glDrawArray() this is the function used for drawing, it has 4 attributes  - in case that we have explicitly defined all number of elements alone (6 verticies for rectangle not 4 only)
    1. the type of the element to be drawn (point, line or triangle)
    2. number of points to be drawn
    3. data type
+   4. index of the start
+8. glDrawElements() this is the function used for drawing points which are relative to each other, in  certain sequence, it takes 4 attributes
+   1. the type of element to be drawn (GL_TRIANGLES OR WHAT)
+   2. the number of points to be drawn ( even if you have 4 verticies you draw 6 points)
+   3. the data type for each element
    4. index of the start